-SUMMARY: The ad valorem tax is an annual tax levied by local governments based on the value of real and tangible personal property as of January 1 of each year.
-Florida's constitution prohibits the state government from levying an ad valorem tax except on intangible personal property.
+SUMMARY: Ad valorem taxes are annual taxes levied by local governments based on the value of real and tangible personal property as of January 1 of each year.
+Florida's constitution prohibits the state government from levying ad valorem tax on any property except for intangible personal property.
 The taxable value of real and tangible personal property is the just value (i.e., the fair market value) of the property adjusted for any exclusion, differential, or exemption allowed by the Florida Constitution or the statutes.
 The Florida Constitution strictly limits the Legislature's authority to provide exemptions or adjustments to fair market value.
-Also, with certain exceptions for millage levies approved by the voters, the Florida Constitution limits county, municipal and school district levies to ten mills each.
-Tax bills are mailed in November of each year based on the previous January 1st valuation and payment is due by the following March 31.
+Also, with certain exceptions for voter-approved levies, the Florida Constitution limits county, municipal and school district levies to ten mills each.
+Tax bills are mailed to property owners in November of each year based on the previous January 1st valuation and payment is due by the following March 31.
 Discounts are granted for early payment and most taxpayers pay by late November.

-REVENUE: (millions)\
+REVENUE: (millions)